TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: STRBND

-This keyword provides the values for a single stretch-bend cross term potential parameter.
+Provides the values for a single stretch-bend cross term potential parameter.
 The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle which is to be defined.
 The real number modifiers give the force constant values for the first bond